IOActive/laf/README.md

 Currently we don't support other frequency bands but, with few changes to these scripts you'd be able to do this on your own :).

-## Presentation slides

-You can also see the [presentation slides](./doc/LorawanAuditingFramework.pdf), where we describe a little bit the LoRaWAN technology, present the current state of the art of the security in LoRaWAN, and comment about the functions of the framework and its architecture.

 ## Demo video

-We uploaded a video of this framework in action (the same scenario presented at [BlackHat 2019](https://www.blackhat.com/us-19/arsenal/schedule/index.html#lorawan-auditing-framework-16986)): <https://youtu.be/Mm6A2RVNoCs>.
+We uploaded a video of this framework in action (same scenario presented at [BlackHat 2019](https://www.blackhat.com/us-19/arsenal/schedule/index.html#lorawan-auditing-framework-16986)): <https://youtu.be/Mm6A2RVNoCs>.
 Detailed steps of the demo are in the Youtube video  description.

 ## Authors